open-zaak/samenwerken/artefacts/interview-questions.md

 # Interview questions

+## Goal of the interview

-Goal of the interview: get to know the interviewee, their role and perspective on the OpenZaak codebase and collaboration, whishes and bottlenecks.
+Goal of the interview: introduce the project, get to know the interviewee, their role and perspective on the OpenZaak codebase and collaboration, whishes and bottlenecks.

+Draft document/model the collaboration (roles, mandates, processes, activities, etc.).

-## Questions
+## The interview

-introductions
+### introduction from the interviewer

-open with context and short sketch of ambition of pilot
+Open with some context and sketch the ambition of pilot:

-questions:
-* your ambitions/wishes
-* your pain points/blockers
+"(summary of text from the e-mails and proposal)"

+### questions for the interviewee

+* can you tell us a bit about yourself and your organization, what is your expertise?
-* get a sense of OpenZaak principles/mission/vision and identity (is OpenZaak loyal implementation, or is it an experimental tester)
+* what is OpenZaak, how would you describe it? (get a sense of OpenZaak principles/mission/vision and identity - e.g. is OpenZaak loyal implementation, or is it an experimental tester)
--
-* your ideas for improvements
-* what would you recommend other components reuse, what not?
+* what is/has been your role in OpenZaak, is it documented, do you have mandate?
-* biggest challenge you see for the community
+* how did you get involved, how did you enter the ecosystem?
-* any other business
--
+* how do you work together, what is the process, which other parties do you collaborate with?
+* how does that work for you, what works well?
+* have there been notable changes in the openzaak ecosystem over time, good or bad?
 * how do you see the future of OpenZaak?
 Is it mostly development and new features?
 Or is it scaling implementations and new users?
-* what is your role? is it documented? do you have mandate? let's document it?
+* are there any improvements you can think of, what needs to improve (pain points/blockers)?
+* what would be the best future you can think of (ambitions/wishes)?
+* biggest challenge you see for the community (getting there)?
+* what would you recommend other components reuse, what not?
+* any other business